 We enter a dense amazing forest of fir and rhododendron with many birds, staying on the south bank, cross north on a wooden bridge.
 There’s a highly recommended narrow shortcut to the right just after the bridge and along the riverbank and through superb pine forest.
 After about an hour climb, a zigzag from the river to the neat village of Namrung (2660m) with shops and restaurants.
 We keep on forward as long as we stop for overnight at Lho.

 Today, we will spend a day for acclimatization.
-So, we will explore around Samagaon by visiting the Birendra Tal, Monastery and the local town.
-We can go hiking upto the Manaslu Base camp or Pungeon Gompa which takes about 5-6 hours.
+So, we will explore around Sama Gaon by visiting the Birendra Tal, Monastery and the local town.
+We can go hiking upto the Manaslu Base camp or Pungen Gompa which takes about 5-6 hours.

 Our course passes the juniper and birch woodlands and the stone cabin of Kermo Kharka today.
 Trekking further for a few hours, we eventully reach at Samdo where we remain overnight.

 Today, we slide on a wide and delicate trail from Samdo.
 We go through a stone passage.
 We climb delicately over the colossal Larkya Glacier and get to the edge where there is a perspective to the edge of an enormous gorge.
-We achieve Dharmasala subsequent to trekking for a few hours.
-We remain overnight at a neighborhood guesthouse in Dharmasala.
+We achieve Dharmashala subsequent to trekking for a few hours.
+We remain overnight at a neighborhood guesthouse in Dharmashala.

 Today, we leave Dharmasala crossing a few moraines.
 We drop past four frozen lakes and reach Larkya La from where we can witness the perspectives of Himlung Himal (7126m) and others including Annapurna II, Gyaji Kung, Cheo Himal, and Kang Guru.
 We additionally plummet along the moraine to a grassy land called Bhimtang where we remain overnight.